qrana/wordbook-console/README.md

 This is a small  program that lets you save words to a text file and test your knowledge of them.
 The program is run by running the main file.
-I used python 3.6 but should work on older versions of python 3.
+Python 3.6 is used but should work on older versions of python 3.

 --------------------------------------------------------------------------------